Have a question about the Ontario Electricity Rebate (OER)?

-Effective November 1, 2019, the Ontario government is replacing the built-in reduction and the previous 8 percent Provincial Rebate with the Ontario Electricity Rebate (OER).
-This new 31.8 percent rebate does not have an expiry date.
+On November 1, 2019, the Ontario government replaced the built-in reduction and the previous 8 percent Provincial Rebate with the Ontario Electricity Rebate (OER).
+This 33.2 percent rebate does not have an expiry date.

 The Ontario Energy Board (OEB) regulates the province’s energy sector and sets these rates.
 Prices are reviewed by the OEB every six months to determine if they need to be adjusted.

-These changes in legislation that were introduced under the Ontario Rebate for Electricity Consumers Act, 2016, will allow consumers to see the true cost of electricity and the full value of the OER on their bill.
+These changes in legislation that were introduced under the Ontario Rebate for Electricity Consumers Act, 2016, allows consumers to see the true cost of electricity and the full value of the OER on their bill.

-If you are eligible for the OER, it will be introduced as a single line item on your bill.
+If you are eligible for the OER, it will appear as a single line item on your bill.